LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/BotGroups.md

 * You want to enable [automatic, bot-to-bot transfers](conversation-builder-bots-bot-to-bot-transfers.html#automatic-transfers-via-bot-group) for the bots within a given bot group.

+One common use case for creating bot groups is to put all Production bots into one group, all Staging bots into another, and all Development bots into still another.
+Within a given bot group then, you might have bots for the various business modules that are covered, e.g., an Accounting bot, a Customer Service bot, and so on.

 ### Create a bot group only to group bots

 You can create a bot group soley for the purpose of making it easier to access and work with your bots on the bots dashboard.